Curricular Practical Training (CPT)

 To be eligible for CPT, a student must:

-• This requirement is waived for graduate students if CPT is required within the first academic year.
+- This requirement may be waived for graduate students only if off-campus training/CPT is required within the first academic year for all students enrolled in the academic program.

-• Have a written offer letter from the internship supervisor and the recommendation of his or her academic advisor.
+- Have a written offer letter from the internship supervisor and the approval of their academic advisor or program director.

 Additional Notes

-• Employment of more than 20 hours per week is considered full-time Curricular Practical Training and can only be completed in the summer or January terms.
+- Employment of more than 20 hours per week is considered full-time Curricular Practical Training and can only be completed in the summer term.
 Exceptions will be considered for graduate programs which require full-time clinicals, the QU in DC, and QU in LA programs.

-• Students engaged in a paid CPT position will need to apply for a Social Security Number upon receiving their CPT I-20.
+- Students engaged in a paid CPT position will need to apply for a Social Security Number (SSN) upon receiving their CPT I-20 if they do not already have an SSN.

 CPT Request Process

-1. Meet with your academic advisor to determine if you are eligible for a CPT experience based on your academic program requirements.
+- Meet with your academic advisor or program director to determine if and when you may be eligible for a CPT experience based on your academic program requirements.

-2. Enroll in the appropriate credit-bearing course for the semester you intend to have CPT authorization (if applicable)
+- Enroll in the appropriate credit-bearing course for the semester you intend to have CPT authorization.

-4. Submit the CPT request in the ISS portal, upload your offer letter, and enter your Academic Advisor/Program Director's contact information for approval.
+- Submit the CPT request in the ISS portal, upload your offer letter, and enter the contact information of your academic advisor or program director for approval.

-5. The Office of International Students and Scholars (OISS) will review your request and issue you an updated I-20 with CPT Authorization noted on Page 2 within 3-5 business days of approval from the Academic Advisor/Program Director.
+- The Office of International Students and Scholars (OISS) will review your request and issue you an updated I-20 with CPT Authorization noted on Page 2 within 3-5 business days of approval from the academic advisor or program director.
 You will receive an email when your request has been processed and your I-20 is ready for download.

 Extensions & Re-authorizations